shriya-code-sketch/mini_compiler/README.md

 ## Known Issues
 - Limited grammar scope
 - Semantic checks are basic and may need enhancement for complex programs
-- No support for multi-line blocks or nested scopes yet

 Thank you for exploring our compiler project!